mattmccormick/docs/craigslistphotos_md.md

 3. In the "Ask me every time" section, check the "Photos" box
 ![](photos3.jpg)<br>

 Now, when you go to post an ad using Rooof, it give you a photos preview.
-The pop up looks like this...
+The pop up looks like this:
 ![](photos4.jpg)

 - The first photo shown will be the featured photo for the ad